Restoring trust in graduate qualifications

 Assured Assessment is a global certification that gives employers confidence.
 It certifies that graduates from accredited institutions have completed rigorous, in-person assessments and genuinely earned their qualifications.

-At least 70% of graded assessments must be completed under supervised, in-person conditions.
+At least 70% of graded assessments must be completed under supervised, in-person conditions, without the use of any AI tools.
+Students must achieve a on this component.

-The remaining 30% of assessment may include unsupervised methods where AI may be allowed or required, preparing students for their professional careers.
+The remaining 30% of assessment may use flexible methods where AI may be permitted or required, preparing students for modern professional careers.

 The Assured Assessment Formula